Vaccine Info

 Share

-HilleVax, Inc. HIL-214 investigational virus-like particle (VLP) based bivalent vaccine candidate is for preventing moderate-to-severe acute gastroenteritis (AGE) caused by norovirus in infants.
-The HIL-214 vaccine includes antigens from genotypes GI.1 and GII.4 to represent both of the genogroups that cause the majority of human illnesses.
+The HilleVax, Inc. HIL-214 investigational virus-like particle (VLP) based bivalent vaccine candidate is targeted to prevent moderate-to-severe acute gastroenteritis (AGE) caused by norovirus in infants.
+The HIL-214 vaccine includes antigens from genotypes GI.1 and GII.4 to represent the genogroups that cause most human illnesses.
+Noroviruses, previously called Norwalk-like viruses, are members of the Norovirus genus in the family Caliciviridae, a group of nonenveloped.

-HIL-214 has been studied in nine clinical trials, which collectively generated safety data from more than 4,500 subjects and immunogenicity data from more than 2,200 subjects, including safety and immunogenicity data from more than 800 pediatric subjects.
+As of 2023, HIL-214 has been studied in nine clinical trials, which collectively generated safety data from more than 4,500 subjects and immunogenicity data from more than 2,200 subjects, including safety and immunogenicity data from more than 800 pediatric subjects.
+On April 25, 2023, the Company announced the completion of enrollment of NEST-IN1, with over 3,000 subjects enrolled in six countries.
+The phase 2/3 study was last updated on May 25, 2023.
+Topline safety and clinical efficacy data from NEST-IN1 are expected in the first quarter 2024.
+In addition to infants, the Company plans to seek approval for HIL-214 in additional age groups, such as older children and adults.

 HIL-214 is indicated to prevent moderate or severe AGE due to norovirus, a common intestinal infection marked by watery diarrhea, vomiting, abdominal cramps, nausea, and sometimes fever that may lead to clinically significant dehydration.
-In a study published in 2020, the cost of norovirus to the United States economy was estimated at $10.5 billion per annum, mainly driven by children under five and adults over 65.
+Globally, norovirus is estimated to result in approximately 700 million cases of AGE and 200,000 deaths per year, resulting in over $4 billion in direct health system costs and $60 billion in societal costs per year.
+In a study published in 2020, the cost of norovirus to the U.S. economy was estimated at $10.5 billion per annum, mainly driven by children under five and adults over 65.

 The HIL-214 vaccine candidate is administered as an intramuscular injection.

-August 31, 2022 - HilleVax, Inc. reported that an independent safety data monitoring committee (DMC) completed a prespecified review of safety data from the 203 subjects enrolled in the run-in portion of NEST-IN1, the company’s Phase 2b trial for HIL-214.
-Based on this review, the DMC recommended the continuation of NEST-IN1 without modification, and enrollment has subsequently resumed.
+August 31, 2022 - HilleVax, Inc. reported that an independent safety data monitoring committee completed a prespecified review of safety data from the 203 subjects enrolled in the run-in portion of NEST-IN1, the Company’s Phase 2b trial for HIL-214.
+Based on this review, the DMC recommended continuing NEST-IN1 without modification, and enrollment has subsequently resumed.

 September 8, 2021 - HilleVax, Inc. announced the close of a $135 million crossover financing.